First aid and incident reporting

 Contact a first aider

 If you need an ambulance call 5-999 from any internal phone or 999 from a mobile and provide your location.
-Make sure that you inform the Incident Manager (College Facilities Manager or their deputy) that a serious injury has occurred and an ambulance is on its way.
+Make sure that you inform the front desk that a serious injury has occurred and an ambulance is on its way.

 Reporting accidents and incidents